top of page

 History

-In addition, we continue to remember the past with a historic photo gallery featuring more images from our archives showing lakers from bygone years.
+We continue to honor the past with a historic photo gallery featuring more images from our archives showing lakers from bygone years.
 You might recognize some of the ships in the historic photo gallery as vessels that have recently been retired.

 Legacy

-Know Your Ships has covered the waterfront for more than six decades, so we have lots of images from which to choose.
-Our team has enjoyed putting the 2025 edition together and we hope our fans enjoy using it to find out more about the ships that sail the Great Lakes and St. Lawrence Seaway.
+Know Your Ships has covered the waterfront for more almost 70 years (OK, now we feel officially old!).
+Our team has enjoyed putting the 2026 edition together, and we hope our fans enjoy using it to find out more about the ships that sail the Great Lakes and St. Lawrence Seaway.
 Smooth sailing!